 That’s the reason why companies should care about all employees equally and treat them well.
 This kind of bullying generally happens through emails and the victim is confused about the work at most times.

-Whatever be the means, whatever be the way and whatever be the purpose of the bullies, truth be told, in the end, it impacts the performance of the victim in a lot of ways.
-It can have long-lasting psychological problems.
-It also poses risks to the workplace health and safety personal relationships as well as overall health risks.
-Apart from the health risks like anxiety, stress, panic attacks, increased blood pressure, and sleep troubles there could be a significant impact of bullying on the victim’s job performance.
+Whatever the means, whatever the method, and whatever the purpose of the bully, the truth is that in the end, it affects the performance of the victim in many ways.
+It can cause long-lasting psychological problems.
+It also poses risks to workplace health and safety, personal relationships, and general health.
+In addition to health risks such as anxiety, stress, panic attacks, increased blood pressure, and sleep problems, bullying can have a significant impact on the victim’s performance at work.

 Cyberbullying effects